cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Search is a global mechanism that is globally understood by everyone, regardless of language, race, age, etc. It is somewhat a basic instinct (searching for food to survive, etc).
 In the digital realm with the help of search, we gain answers to our questions, which we always ask.
 Search helps us to build a model around any subject that is of interest to us.
 With the use of search, we can build databases, which can lead to a great number of useful instruments (on these later).

 ### Aren't there other, more important problems to solve?
 There probably are.
-But we decided to focus on this because we believe that we understand how to achieve the required result.
+But we decided to focus on this because we understand how to achieve the required result.
 There are probably more problems and questions to be solved (like hunger, wars, ecology, etc).
-We believe that our tool can help to play a role in solving if not all, but some of these.
+Our tool can help to play a role in solving if not all, but some of these.

-### Aren't there other things out there that solve all of this?
+### Aren't there other things out there that solve this?
-We believe that there is a lot of awesome, open-source technology on the market that can commit to making a change in the world.
+There is a lot of awesome, open-source technology on the market that can commit to making a change in the world.
 Most of the technology we use is not something we invented (although the code itself is written from scratch!).
 They are technologies that have existed previously and are awesome at doing what they do.
 Our product is a combination of existing technologies, protocols and our own work that has arisen from this.
-It is specifically targeted at fixing what we think is broken.
+It is specifically targeted at fixing what is broken.

 ### How are users/developers/others benefit from using such a system in comparison to Google, etc?